jetfire77/GlobeGlimpse/README.md

-# "GlobeGlimpse: A Cutting-Edge Web Application for Global News Discovery
+# GlobeGlimpse: A Cutting-Edge Web Application for Global News Discovery

 ## Overview